gavlyukovskiy/spring-boot-data-source-decorator/README.md

 # Creates span for every connection and query.
 Works only with p6spy or datasource-proxy.
 decorator.datasource.sleuth.enabled=true

-# Enables datasource metrics using micrometer
+# Enables datasource metrics using micrometer, disabled if you're using HikariCP in favor of its more accurate metrics
 decorator.datasource.metrics.enabled=true
 ```